plexshares/plexshares.github.io/index.md

 r/plexshares was the biggest Reddit community where you could choose a plex provider.
 The r/plexshares Reddit has been closed on 05/19/2022.

-Below you are able to find a list with the providers.
+Below you can find a list of providers.

-If you are a provider and would like to be added/removed from the list please submit a request here: [https://forms.gle/orWvigAgaWzVTYSm7](https://forms.gle/orWvigAgaWzVTYSm7).
+If you are a provider and would like to be added/removed from the list please submit a request here: [https://forms.gle/ogNVNq2ySuD44vmq5](https://forms.gle/ogNVNq2ySuD44vmq5).

 ## Plex share providers